-The Bookstore, located on the first floor of the Jackson State University Student Center, is operated as an educational facility coordinated with the academic program.
-The Bookstore is the campus center for the ordering and selling of textbooks and supplementary reading materials.
-The Bookstore also carries school supplies and a limited quantity of office supplies.
-It sells University jewelry (including class rings and pins), pennants, stickers and other insignia items.
-Commencement caps and gowns are ordered through the Bookstore.
+The JSU Campus Store, located on the first floor of the Jackson State University Student Center, is operated as an educational facility coordinated with the academic program.
+The JSU Campus Store is the campus center for the ordering and selling of textbooks and supplementary reading materials.
+It sells University jewelry (including class rings and pins, pennants, stickers and other insignia items.
+Commencement caps and gowns are also ordered through the JSU Campus Store